visgl/loaders.gl/modules/3d-tiles/docs/api-reference/tile-3d-loader.md

 ### b3dm, i3dm

-glTF file into a hirearchical scenegraph description that can be used to instantiate an actual Scenegraph in most WebGL libraries.
+glTF file into a hierarchical Scenegraph description that can be used to instantiate an actual Scenegraph in most WebGL libraries.
 Can load both binary `.glb` files and JSON `.gltf` files.